tk-rusch/Deep_QMC_sampling/README.md

-# Enhancing accuracy of deep learning algorithmsby training with low-discrepancy sequences
+# Enhancing accuracy of deep learning algorithms by training with low-discrepancy sequences
-This repository contains the implementation to reproduce the numerical experiments of the paper "Enhancing accuracy of deep learning algorithmsby training with low-discrepancy sequences"
+This repository contains the implementation to reproduce the numerical experiments of the paper "Enhancing accuracy of deep learning algorithms by training with low-discrepancy sequences"

 ## Installation